Ceymoh/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-encodde a string into 1337 using leet
+encodes a string using rot13